minhpascal/controversy/README.rst

 Pending
 --------

-*New*: the trends API was made public.
-See docs: https://sxibolet.github.io/docs.html

 We're preparing a pre-mturk method for downloading the training data dynamically.

 We're currently improving upon our IEEE paper.